aswatisrl/vidi-mqtt-driver/README.md

 - **logs-gateway**: will contain the logs of the CoAP Gateway

 ### Preliminary configuration
-Before launching Docker Compose for the first time, it is necessary to edit the following 3 configuration files
+Before launching Docker Compose for the first time, it is necessary to edit the configuration.

-#### 1) compose.yaml
 Open the file `compose.yaml` with a text editor and edit the following:

 #### `Service mysql`
 - Replace `<MYSQL_ROOT_PASSWORD>` with a strong password.
 Please use lowercase and uppercase letters, numbers and special characters.
 Avoid the `=` character as it is not allowed for passing environment variables.

-Service `api-server`
+#### Service `api-server`
-#### 2) config-apiserver / default.json
 Open the file `config-apiserver/default.json` with a text editor and:
 - Replace `<MYSQL_ROOT_PASSWORD>` with the password you specified in the `compose.yaml` file (service *mysql*)
 - Replace `<JWT_SECRET_KEY>` with a utf-8 encoded string.
 We suggest at least 32 characters.
 The key is used by the API Server to sign and verify the JSON Web Tokens.